lecy/wells-dubois-protocol/index.md

 Christian, B. (2020).
 The alignment problem: Machine learning and human values.
 WW Norton & Company

+Desmond, M. (2016).
+Evicted: Poverty and profit in the American city.
+Crown.

 Dhar, V. (2013).
 Data science and prediction.
 Communications of the ACM, 56(12), 64-73.

 Dressel, J., & Farid, H. (2018).
 The accuracy, fairness, and limits of predicting recidivism.
 Science advances, 4(1), eaao5580.